Exhibition During Berlin Pornfilmfestival

 Donato Del Giudice

-Using a large format camera built to document architecture and immobile themes, the Del Giudice uses it to make personal portraits as well.
+Using a large format camera built to document architecture and immobile themes, Del Giudice uses it to make personal portraits as well.

 The photographer started studying art at the Academia delle Belle Arti di Brera; subsequently he studied at the International Center of Photography in New York, where he studied with Alan Frame, Gerard Vezzuso and Amy Arbus, and came in contact with Alec Soth.